raspberrypilearning/pick-your-favourite/en/step_4.md

 Add a line to apply your new class to it.

-The football example looked like this:
+The **football** example looked like this:

 --- code ---
 ---
-language: css
+language: js
-filename: style.css
+filename: scripts.js
 line_numbers: true
 line_number_start: 36
 line_highlights: 46